Earture/YKiss/README.md

 No | Description
 ---|-----------
-1 | Arduino UNO R3
+1 | Arduino UNO R3*
 2 | Wire jumper
 3 | Resistor 20KΩ
 4 | Breadboard

+ * please don't use the chinese chiper editon of arduino UNO, for the Mega16U2 is replace by the CH130 usb to serial chip.
 ## GUIDE

 ### STEP 1 : burn the MIDI firmware for Arduino Uno